This is the Only Debt That Disappears When You Die (and 9 That Don’t)

 osabee/Adobe paper house model with young asian man

-If a home equity line of credit (HELOC) exists but there is no debt and you were the only owner, your line of credit will be closed.
+If a home equity line of credit (HELOC) exists, but there is no debt, and you are the only owner, your line of credit will be closed.
 A joint owner of the HELOC may be required to prove that they can repay any money borrowed to keep the line of credit open.

 Any debt owed through the HELOC will be claimed from your estate and any mortgage on the property.
-If a HELOC has a co-owner, they are responsible for the debt.
+If there is a co-owner of the HELOC, they are responsible for the debt.

 Car loan